cbl-dart/cbl-dart/docs/docs/install.md

----
-slug: /
----

-# Getting started
+# Install

-Welcome to Couchbase Lite for Dart!
 This guide will help you install Couchbase Lite and verify that everything is working correctly.

 :::info